amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 Notes:
 - MetaMask does not support signing a transaction without broadcasting it, so the `sign()` method should not be used.
-- Waves node does not support transaction speeding up or cancellation.
-Speeding up creates a new transaction with a different `timestamp`, so both transactions may be added to the blockchain.
-Cancellation of the transaction is rejected by the node.
+- Waves node does not support transaction speeding up or cancellation and only processes the original transaction.

 ## Ethereum Transaction Features